gdlg-ai/Epoch/docs/deep_research_prompts.md

 P1 Topics (Backlog)

-13) Hybrid Search for Chinese — Ready Prompt
-Identify best BM25/tokenization for zh (jieba, pkuseg, character-level) and dense fusion strategy.
-Provide config notes and trade-offs.
+Resolved / Elevated to P0 (see #3).

 14) Rerankers on CPU — Ready Prompt
 Evaluate small cross-encoders (e.g., `bge-reranker-base/small`) for CPU throughput and quality.
-Recommend thresholds for when to enable rerank.
+Recommend thresholds for when to enable rerank; propose `USE_RERANKER` env and defaults.

 15) Streaming ASR & Diarization — Ready Prompt
 Design a low-latency pipeline with VAD + partial hypotheses and simple diarization.
 Provide a staging plan and constraints.